Get Started with AwardcoGet a Demo

 So, the solution is not only for women to feel empowered to speak up more, it’s to get everyone else, women included, to listen when women (and other marginalized groups) are speaking.

 If you want to retain women in your workforce, consider creating more flexible schedules.
 This is especially important for women who are caretakers.
-Many women don’t want to leave their jobs after having a baby, but feel there isn’t another option because their workplaces don’t allow for the flexibility to continue to work after having a child.
+Many women don’t want to leave their jobs after having a baby, but they feel there isn’t another option because their workplaces don’t allow for the flexibility to continue to work after having a child.
 42% of women said it was either difficult or extremely difficult to get back to their career after taking a break.

 The top factors for mothers looking for work are flexibility and work-life balance.
 These factors are even more important than paid maternity leave and salary (though those are important too).